-The Euro has rallied during the trading session on Wednesday to break back above the 1.10 level.
+The EUR/USD rallied a bit during the trading session on Wednesday, testing the 200-Day EMA.

-The Euro initially tried to rally during the trading session on Thursday, but then broke down yet again as we continue to grind lower.
+The EUR/USD tried to rally initially during the trading session on Friday, but it looks as if parity is going to hold as resistance.